yeehanchung/yeehanchung.com/src/content/tech/cli/basic-but-useful-commands.md

 It's based on Linux Shell or "Terminal".

 Before started, what Unix-like OS command brings?
-A good example is that `find *.js` is able to grab all the files end with **js** in the current directory we are working with.
+A good example is that `find *.js` is able to grab all the files end with **.js** in the current directory we are working with.

 ![find: Unix-like OS command](basic-but-useful-commands/find-unix-like-os-command.png)

 `ls | grep .js`

-Time saving command that search and list out files end with **.js** which is awesome!
+Time-saving command that search and list out files end with **.js** which is quite similar to `find`, but with highlighting this time.

 ![Listing with searching](basic-but-useful-commands/listing-and-searching.png)

-Another thing to view file content with syntax highlighting.
+Another useful stuff is that viewing file content with syntax highlighting.
 It is achieved by `brew install bat`.

 ![Cat file after installing bat](basic-but-useful-commands/cat-view-content-via-bat.png)